How can we integrate the scientific image of the world with our own experience of existence, without compromising

 Essays by their nature tend to be incomplete.
 Much has to be left out to avoid undue length or because this particular structure cannot accommodate it.
 With that in mind, my intention is to publish additional material in the blog, discussing some topics in more depth and looking at how the ideas can be developed.

 I was born in Chesterfield, Derbyshire, and grew up in East Africa.

 After leaving university I worked in the London wine trade for a few years before changing direction and moving into information technology.
-For most of my career I worked for the Investment Bank Technology division of J P Morgan Chase in London, Bournemouth and Mumbai.
-Software developers also deal primarily in abstract conceptual models; in my case, models of financial systems.
+For most of my career I worked in software development for the Investment Bank Technology division of J P Morgan Chase in London, Bournemouth and Mumbai.
+Software applications are working models of a business process and provide a template for an heuristic approach to model-building.

 Since I retired we have been living in Malaysia.